-Indicator 2.3 3.1 Analysis shows that feedstock harvesting does not exceed the long-term production capacity of the forest, avoids significant negative impacts on forest productivity and ensures long-term economic viability.
+Indicator 2.3.1 Analysis shows that feedstock harvesting does not exceed the long-term production capacity of the forest, avoids significant negative impacts on forest productivity and ensures long-term economic viability.
 Harvest levels are justified by inventory and growth data.

 Statistical information on National Forest Inventory is fully available from IFN5 (2005) and preliminary results from IFN6 (2010).

-Finding preliminary results from IFN6 (2010).
-Preliminary results from IFN6 (2010) for main species in pellet production show that: Total forest area in Mainland Portugal is 3,154,800 ha of which 2,972,356 ha correspond to the forested area.
-Eucalyptus plantations are larger Portuguese forests.
+Preliminary results from IFN6 (2010) for main species in pellet production show that:

+- Total forest area in Mainland Portugal is 3,154,800 ha of which 2,972,356 ha correspond to the forested area. - Eucalyptus plantations are larger Portuguese forests.
 Forest cover with Eucalyptus has increased of 13% from 1995 to 2010 (over 90,000 ha in the period to a total surface of 812,000 ha in 2010; 755,355 ha on forested areas) mostly on areas converted from Pinus pinaster (70,000 ha in the period).
-Pinus Wilt Disease/Nemátodo-do-pinheiro pest, fires and economic motivations can be behind it.
-Pinus pinaster forests have decreased significantly from 1995 to 2010; of 27% on total surface (263,000 ha in the period to a total surface of 713,000 ha in 2010; 624,248 ha on forested areas).
+Pinus Wilt Disease/Nemátodo-do-pinheiro pest, fires and economic motivations can be behind it. - Pinus pinaster forests have decreased significantly from 1995 to 2010: of 27% on total surface (263,000 ha in the period to a total surface of 713,000 ha in 2010; 624,248 ha on forested areas).
 163,000 ha was converted to open land, mostly related to Pinus Wilt Disease/Nemátodo-do-pinheiro pest and fires and 70,000 has to Eucalyptus plantations, which can also include economic motivations.
-Represents the majority of inputs in BP feedstock.
-Pinus pinea forests have increased significantly form 1995 and 2010; 54% (over 55,000 ha in the period to a total surface of 175,000 ha in 2010; 173,716 ha on forested areas).
+Represents the majority of inputs in BP feedstock. - Pinus pinea forests have increased significantly form 1995 and 2010: 54% (over 55,000 ha in the period to a total surface of 175,000 ha in 2010; 173,716 ha on forested areas).
 This species is planted primarily for harvesting of pine nuts and protective land use.
 Has impact on feedstock in southern pellet plants.
 It is not subject to harvest for round wood production so feedstock comes as a result of silvicultural works.
 This species has good biomass percentage in relation to its volume as a result of branches.

-Analysing statistical information available for average annual growth (AMA) from IFN5 (2005) show for Mainland Portugal: On Eucalyptus an average annual growth of 4,375,000 m/year based on 2005 inventory data.
+Analysing statistical information available for average annual growth (AMA) from IFN5 (2005) show for Mainland Portugal:

+- On Eucalyptus an average annual growth of 4,375,000 m3/year based on 2005 inventory data.
 Currently the value will be significantly higher.
-Eucalyptus wood from Portugal consumption in 2014 was 5,400,000 m (CELPA data).
-Eucalyptus is fast growing speci Fires continue to be a relevant problem in Portugal.
-Data from CentroPinus states that pine wood consumption of timber industry in 2014 was 4,360,000 m, with a relevant data a 1,400,000 m for pellets, 32% of total.
-Also 32% of pine wood used by CentroPinus partners was imported in 2014.
-Percentage of imported pine wood used in 2006 was 3%.
-So lack of pine wood from Portugal is being covered with importations, mainly from Spain.
-4. Data from CELPA states that Eucalyptus consumption of pulp and paper industry in 2014 was 7,800,000 m (4,980,000 m in 2005), of which 2,415,000 m were imported, mainly from Spain.
-So all above information shows that actual harvesting volume does not exceed sustainable values and compromises long-term economic viability of stands.
-Thus the risk for this indicator has been assessed as Low.
+Eucalyptus wood from Portugal consumption in 2014 was 5,400,000 m3 (CELPA data).
+Eucalyptus is fast growing species, over 12 years, with one and only cut on the period: final clear cut.
+So harvesting does not compromise long-term production of the forest. - On Pinus pinaster an average annual growth of 3,650,000 m3/year based on 2005 inventory data.
+Currently the value will be lower.
+Pinus pinaster wood from Portugal harvested in 2014 was 2,247,000 m3 (Centro Pinus data).
+So Pinus pinaster wood available from Portugal in under AMA.